$19.95 – $34.95

 4-6′ (+ 1/2” dia.)
 These trees will have an extensive root system and typically having multiple branches but many will be solid whips.
 They will range in height between 4′ and 6′ with a trunk diameter of 1/2” to 3/4”.

-PLANTING INSTRUCTIONS FOR AUGUST APRICOT
+POLLINATION FOR AUGUST APRICOT CRABAPPLE

 SHIPPING/PICK UP